- Prices between £2999 - £2999

 Temple sunrise and hello Belize

-If you’ve got the stamina, rise before dawn for an optional climb to a Tikal temple to watch a jungle sunrise.
+If you’ve got the stamina, rise before dawn for an optional climb to a Tikal temple to watch a jungle sunrise, depending on the weather.
 Head back for breakfast, then we’ll hop aboard our minibus to Belize.
 Straddling the jungles of Central America and the golden beaches of the Caribbean, Belize makes for a diverse destination.
 Equally surprising may be the fact that English is the country’s official language, a hangover from its Colonial past and former rule by the British Empire.
 After yesterday’s temple climb (or this morning’s!) today is your chance to rest and soak up the famously laid-back vibe of Belizean culture.
 Relax through the 90-minute transfer from Guatemalan jungle to Belizean jungle, before checking into our rustic but charming hotel in the Cayo District, and soaking up the tropical views from the foothills of the Maya Mountains.
 Leap into the outdoor pool, kick back in the garden hammocks, and grab your first taste of Belizean cuisine at the hotel restaurant.Read more

 Cave tubing and cenote swimming